Team-Tomodachi/README/README.md

     - slideshow

-- Have any feedback? how to submit feedback requests
+- Have any feedback?
-- Meet the team
-    - LinkedIn
-    - github link for each member
-    - porfolio website
-    - medium blogs
-- Export as markdown
+We'd love to hear your questions, comments, or concerns!

+please mail stevemckillop@gmail.com

-# Roles (github / linkedIn / email)
+# Meet the Team / Roles (github / linkedIn / email)

 Tech Lead / Design - Adam